deemp/flakes/manager/README.md

 1. [Install Nix](https://github.com/br4ch1st0chr0n3/flakes/blob/main/README/InstallNix.md)

+1. Sometimes, Nix prints warnings and prompts in red color.
+Read them.
+Answer `y` if you agree or don't know.
+You'll be able to change the settings later.

 1. Create a new project.
 There will be a devhshell with `VSCodium`, `manager`, and other tools:

 ```console